foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 **Code performance analysis using the debugger**

-Based on the previous project demo, open the Compile Options dialog in step 3 and set the Opimization Level to -O0 in the Optimization/Debugging column.
+Based on the previous project demo, open the Compile Options dialog in step 3 and set the Optimization Level to -O0 in the Optimization/Debugging column.
 Then click
 |icon8|
 to recompile the project, then click
 |icon9|